secret666god/sprunki-rejoyed/README.md

 ## How to Play Sprunki Rejoyed

-1. **Access the Game:** Visit [https://spunky.games/sprunki-rejoyed](https://spunky.games/sprunki-rejoyed) to play directly in your web browser.
+1. **Access the Game:** Visit sprunki-rejoyed to play directly in your web browser.
 2. **Arrange Your Characters:** Drag and drop the Sprunki characters onto the stage.
 Each character corresponds to a distinct sound or musical loop.
 3. **Experiment with Sounds:** Try different combinations of characters and placements to discover unique sounds and create your melodies.
 4. **Record Your Track:**  Use the recording feature to capture and save your musical compositions.